cesar-ilharco/acl-2020/_posts/2021-04-01-reviewing-advice.md

 **Second, consider these other important points** when reading the paper and writing your review:
 - Check what the paper's claims are, and how the content of the paper supports that claim.
 If the paper claims X and there is a performance increase, is that really because of X?
+- Be specific in your comments.
+For example, if you think the authors have neglected to cite key papers, then provide these references in your review.
+It might be obvious to you, but it's often less clear to the authors.
+Being specific will help the authors to formulate a cogent response to the review, and to fix these problems in their paper.
+And it is worth noting that the authors are **not** obliged to cite or draw comparisons with contemporaneous work (i.e., appearing within 3 months of submission), especially if it is not published in a peer-reviewed venue.